Providing answers to questions about the resurrection of Jesus and the Christian worldview.

 Can we rationally believe Jesus is alive today?

-In other words, if Jesus isn't alive, Christians should give up their faith and live accordingly.
-Conversely, if Jesus did rise, then we also should live accordingly.
-Paul preached to the people of Athens "God...now commands all people everywhere to repent.
+But what follows if Jesus is alive today?
+Jesus' closest followers said that Jesus' death and resurrection secures eternal life and the forgiveness of sins to everyone who believes.
+Paul preached to the Athenians "God...now commands all people everywhere to repent.
 For he has set a day when he will judge the world with justice by the man he has appointed.
 He has given proof of this to everyone by raising him from the dead".
 (Acts 17:31)

 In the patriarchal society that was second temple Judaism, women were not highly regarded.
 In particular, their testimony was looked down upon in comparison to the testimony of men.
 Yet the Gospel writers make the then-embarrassing admission that women were the first eyewitnesses of the empty tomb.
 Why is that important?